Documentation in progress

 record: correct_customer_id

-Some actions can't be fully reversed (like sent emails).
+Some actions cannot be fully reversed (like sent emails).
 Relay identifies what can be undone and suggests compensating actions for the rest.

 Execution Graph

 Relay maintains an execution graph showing parent-child relationships between actions.
-When one action triggers another (e.g., sending an email triggers a CRM update), Relay tracks the dependency.
+When one action triggers another, Relay tracks the dependency.

 Configuration